stan-dev/design-docs/designs/0027-adjoint-ode.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-There is no other analytical technique available which scales in a comparable way.
-Hence, larger ODE problems ( many parameters and/or states) are currently out of scope for Stan and the adjoint technique does enable Stan to cope with these larger systems.
+There is no other analytical ODE solving technique available which scales in a comparable way.
+The better scalability of the adjoint method enables at a fixed computational ressource the possibility to solve larger ODE systems with many parameters and/or states to be solved faster.
+Thus, a Stan modeler can increase the complexity of an ODE model under study without subtantially increasing model runtimes.

-The numerical complexities are rather involved as 3 nested integrations are performed.
+The numerical complexities of the adjoint method are rather involved as 3 nested integrations are performed.
 This makes things somewhat fragile and less robust.
 What makes the backward integration in particular involved is that the solution of the forward problem must be stored as a continuous function in memory and hence an interpolation of the forward solve is required.
 This is provided by